Color-superconducting quarkyonic matter: Introduction

 According to the reported small radius of the ultralight HESS J1731-347 compact object \cite{Doroshenko2022}, the mentioned back-bending extends even below one solar mass.
 While the compactness of the HESS J1731-347 is yet debated, the NICER data on PSR J1231-1411~\cite{Salmi:2024bss} suggest rather large radii of NSs with masses about $1\rm M_\odot$ and, consequently, stiff NS EoS at 2 nuclear saturation densities.
-Consistency of this second possibility with the mentioned above soft NS EoS at $1$ - $1.4\rm M_\odot$ can be provided by a strong first-order phase transition occurring at those NS masses.
-Each of the described scenarios for light mass NSs is consistent with the existence of quark matter in their interiors.
-The nature of the Black Widow Pulsar J0952-0607 with the mass $2.35\pm0.17~{\rm M}_\odot$~\cite{Romani:2022jhd} also can be explained as an NS with color-superconducting (CS) quark core.
+Consistency of this second possibility with the mentioned above soft NS EoS at $1$ - $1.4\rm M_\odot$ can be provided by a strong first-order phase transition occurring at those NS masses or even below them.
+A strong first-order phase transition at small NS mass can also explain the reported small radius of the HESS J1731-347 object making it consistent with the existence of quark matter in the interiors of all NSs~\cite{Sagun:2023rzp}.
+The nature of the Black Widow Pulsar J0952-0607 with the mass $2.35\pm0.17~{\rm M}4_\odot$~\cite{Romani:2022jhd} also can be explained as an NS with color-superconducting (CS) quark core.
 Very recent results of physics-informed Bayesian analysis of observational data also provide strong statistical evidence in favor of the existence of quark cores in NSs compared to purely hadronic NS scenarios~\cite{Ayriyan:2025rub}.
 In addition, as recently demonstrated~\cite{Sagun:2023rzp}, hybrid stars with paired quark matter in their cores show good agreement with observational data on the thermal evolution of NSs, including HESS J1731-347~\cite{Doroshenko2022}.